cvouts/movies-store/README.md

 ## Considerations
 - Authentication: the scope of this project does not include real world authentication considerations like:
-  - the danger of sending the token through http instead of https, therefore sending it through the internet in plain text.
+  - sending the token through http instead of https, therefore sending it through the internet in plain text.
   - the need for the user to be able to revoke their token or know when it was last used.
-  - the danger of keeping all the tokens in plain text in the database.
+  - keeping all the tokens in plain text in the database.
-  - not keeping the same tokens indefinitely.
+  - keeping the same tokens indefinitely.

 - Pagination: If there were hundreds of thousands of movies in the database, requests to /movies from multiple users would slow down our service considerably.
 Pagination would allow us to serve only a small number of movies at a time.

-- POSTing the same movie multiple times: Since additional information about movies like "release year" are not included, it is currently possible for a superuser to successfully add the exact same movie to the database multiple times.
+- POSTing the same movie multiple times: it is currently possible for a superuser to successfully add the same movie to the database multiple times.